FEATURED ONLINE MBA PROGRAMS

 According to the US Bureau for Labor Statistics (BLS), the following jobs are among the highest paying professionals classifications in the state:

-- General and operations managers - $88,450 average annual salary
+- General and operations managers - $88,450 average annual income

-- Sales Representatives (Wholesale and Manufacturing, Technical and Scientific Products) - $78,160 average annual salary
+- Sales Representatives (Wholesale and Manufacturing, Technical and Scientific Products) - $78,160 average annual income

 Additionally, the presence of large companies in Maine provides the opportunity for business-educated professionals to work their way up the corporate ladder.
 L.L.
 Bean CEO Christopher McCormick, who graduated from Fairfield University Dolan School of Business in 1977, began working at L.L Bean in 1983 as an advertising manager.
 After 18 years of working for the company and advancing to a position as chief marketing officer, he moved into the company’s CEO position in 2001.